 The basic amenities were all there and the room had a mini fridge which was cleverly disguised as an old fashioned trunk.

-Since this is a glamping vacation after all, you get a taste of outdoor shower… I’m kidding.
+Since this is a glamping vacation after all, you get a taste of outdoor shower…. just kidding.

-The bathroom is only semi-outdoors as the walls are 2m high, blocking out any unwanted attention.
-But it gets chilly if you shower in the evenings even with heated water.
+The bathroom is semi-outdoors and the walls are 2m high, blocking out any unwanted attention.
+But it can get chilly if you shower in the evenings even with heated water.

 Activities in Canopi

-The main highlight of Canopi is unmistakably the Azura blue lagoon.
+The main highlight of Canopi is unmistakably the Azura blue lagoon which was breathtaking.
 Spanning 6.3 hectares, the saltwater crystal lagoon was such a welcoming sight once we entered the resort.

 There’s a whole lot of things you can do for both water and land activities.
 You can even head out of the resort if you’re feeling adventurous.
 We did a mangrove firefly tour on the first night and it was a unique experience especially for the kids who saw fireflies for the first time.